SpectraL519/cpp-gl/docs/algorithms.md

     - `ReturnType` - the return type of the callback.
     - `Args...` - variadic template representing additional arguments of the callback type.
   - *Equivalent to*: `std::is_invocable_r_v<ReturnType, F, const typename GraphType::edge_type&, Args...>`

-- `c_optional_vertex_callback`
-  - *Description*: Checks if a function is a valid (optional) vertex callback.
-  - *Template parameters*:
-    - `F` - the function type to check.
-    - `GraphType` - the graph type associated with the callback.
-    - `ReturnType` - the return type of the callback.
-    - `Args...` - variadic template representing additional arguments of the callback type.
-  - *Equivalent to*: `c_optional_callback<F, ReturnType, const typename GraphType::vertex_type&, Args...>`

 - `c_optional_edge_callback`
   - *Description*: Checks if a function is a valid (optional) edge callback.